Ohio Licensing Overview for a Cosmetologist

 - Successfully undergo state testing and pass the minimum requirements of each test

 - Submission of an application with the Ohio State Board of Cosmetology

 Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.

-There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in the state of Ohio.
+There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in Ohio.
 The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician undertaken at a registered beauty school.
 To successfully complete this course, students are required to undertake a minimum of 1500 hours of training before they can be signed off.
 For further training, some beauticians may choose to gain an associate degree to boost their qualifications.
-For those looking to begin their own start up business, an associate degree is quite a desirable skill to possess.
+For those looking to begin their own start up business, an associate degree is desirable.

 To become an esthetician, students are required to undertake a minimum of 600 registered hours of coursework at a school of estheticians.